sosy-lab/java-smt/Developers.md

 ### Publishing Z3

-To publish Z3, [download it](https://github.com/Z3Prover/z3) and build it with the following command in its directory on a 64bit system:
+To publish Z3, [download it](https://github.com/Z3Prover/z3) and build it with the following command in its directory on a 64bit Ubuntu 14.04 system (building on Ubuntu 16.04 introduces unwanted dependencies to new libstdc++ and libgomp versions):

 ```
 ./configure --staticlib --java --git-describe && cd build && make -j 2